Cotchi666/Cotchi666/README.md

 ## About me

--I'm Nguyen Ngoc Chien.
-The one who wants to be a Programmer in the future.
+-I'm a programmer in VietNam.
 <br/>
 -Nice to meet you guys visiting my GitHub.
 Hope you full of energy for a day!!